 From production, the finished products are shipped directly to the markets from e.g. Greenland or Poland.
 Royal Greenland has seen a rise in demand for cod in recent years.
 Consumers in the UK and the USA are especially fond of Atlantic cod, followed by Spain, Portugal and Sweden.

 Atlantic cod in the kitchen

 The Atlantic cod is probably the best-known fish in the world and has been popular since the Middle Ages.
 It is a family favourite across the world due to its versatility in terms of cooking methods, as well as its delicate flavour.
-The Atlantic cod has an almost ideal distribution of fat, proteins and calories, is high in selenium, vitamin B12 and B6, and has a touch of omega-3 fatty acids.
+The Atlantic cod has an almost ideal distribution of fat, proteins and calories, is high in selenium, vitamin B12 and omega-3 fatty acids.